enigma-io/generator-enigma/README.md

 - `start`: Compiles your app and boots up a livereload server -- just make changes to your files (JS, Stylus/CSS, etc.)
 - `test`: Runs your unit tests. (will automatically include any file inside of folders named `__tests__`)
+- `coverage`: Runs your unit tests and creates an LCOV coverage report in the `/coverage` directory
 - `lint`: Checks your project for JS code style, according to the rules in `.eslintrc`

 [back to top](#react-webapp-generator-for-yeoman)